 Andrés Santa Cruz, General Manager Surnat

-Surnat: its focus is on dried plums, walnuts and cherries; has the plum processing plant in Chimbarongo, two hours from the capital.
+Surnat: its focus is on prunes, walnuts and cherries; has the prunes processing plant in Chimbarongo, two hours from the capital.
 Most relevant markets: Mexico, Europe and China.

 Calibers.
 What is trending is that we have several seasons with an ever better caliber.
 We have a fruit with more pulp and more sweetness.